Let’s talk about the sales process in this article.

-- Even before you begin analyzing your current processes, you have to analyze what the market is offering and how.
+- Even before you begin analyzing your current sales processes, you have to analyze what the market is offering and how.
 This is essentially Step 0.
 If it sounds the same, hire a sales copywriter to help you differentiate your pitch from your competitors.

-- Use words that your customers use to describe their problem to customize your generic sales pitch.
+- Use words that your customers use to describe their problems to customize your generic sales pitch.
 A lot of pre-approach research is key to find the exact problems of each and every lead.
 Find the interviews going of key decision-makers.
-Find as many specifics as you can about the current states of their business and their industry.
+Find as many specifics as you can about the current state of their business and their industry.
 There will come a point where you will saturate because different styles may work for multiple different companies.